We are pleased to announce the 9th annual DesignTO Awards presented by Herman Miller.

-The DesignTO Awards recognize design excellence at the DesignTO Festival, Canada’s leading independent design festival that celebrates design as a multidisciplinary form of creative thinking and making.
+The DesignTO Awards recognize design excellence at the DesignTO Festival, Canada’s leading and largest annual design festival that celebrates design as a multidisciplinary form of creative thinking and making.
 Featuring the work of hundreds of designers each year, the Festival showcases locally made furniture, lighting, products, graphic and experiential design, interiors and architecture, accessories, ceramics, and more.
 The festival emphasizes collaboration and the expression of personal values and identities through the creative process.
 The DesignTO Awards celebrates the talent, expression, and diversity of designers from Toronto and abroad.

 The DesignTO Awards were established in 2013 with iconic design brand Herman Miller.
 For more than 100 years, Herman Miller has been a leader in design, collaborating with many of the pioneers of modern design, including Charles and Ray Eames, Isamu Noguchi, and George Nelson.
 They continue to work with leading-edge designers such as Studio 7.5, Ayse Birsel, and Yves Béhar.
 Herman Miller places great importance on design, the environment, community service, and the health and wellbeing of its customers and employees.
 Its mission is to create inspiring designs to help people do great things.